2i2c-org/infrastructure/docs/topic/billing/accounts.md

 between billing accounts.
 All cloud resources (clusters, nodes, object storage, etc) are always contained inside a Project.

 Billing accounts are generally not created often.
-Usually you would need to create a new one for the following reasons:
+Usually, you would need to create a new one for the following reasons:

-1. You are getting cloud credits from somewhere, and want a separate container for it so you can track spend accurately.
+1. You are getting cloud credits from somewhere, and want a separate container for it so you can track spending accurately.
 2. You want to use a different credit card than what you use for your other billing account.

 ## AWS

-AWS billing is a little more haphazard than GCP's, and derived partially from the well established monstrosity that is [LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol).
+AWS billing is a little more haphazard than GCP's and is derived partially from the well-established monstrosity that is [LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol).

 We will not dig too deep into it, lest we wake some demons.
 However, since we are primarily concerned with billing, understanding the following concepts